johnwmillr/johnwmillr.github.io/_posts/2018-07-30-shark-tank-analysis.markdown

 ---
-title: "Analyzing data from deals on Shark Tank"
+title: "Swimming in the Shark Tank"
 date: 2018-07-16
 layout: post
 tag: